 - Make the content as locally relevant as possible by mentioning places of interest, local events and stories where relevant. *** Note*** if you are ranking locally for multiple locations, it is highly beneficial to change your content based on the location (Just for authenticity).

 - For the visual elements apply the keywords to the image file name.
 This will allow your images to appear in image search results and assist with your local SEO efforts.
 For more info check out this guide (Bruce Clay).

 - Reviews & Testimonials originating from your site and high quality third party sources (Such as Google +, Yelp, etc.) all you gain the trust of your consumer.
 Reviews also create fresh and relevant content for your website as well as to interact with your consumer base.
 Thus it is beneficial to encourage users to leave reviews.
-This is a must have for local business landing page.
+This a must have for local business landing page.

 - Internal Cross Links

 - If your small business has multiple locations, add internal cross-links to your landing page.